×îÐÂÂ鶹ÊÓƵ

 Phone +44 (0)203 3089 917

-August 2025 - 11 days
+4 August 2025 – 12 days for £3799 per person.

 Join a captivating journey through Georgia and Armenia.
-Explore ancient archaeological sites, medieval churches, monasteries, and prehistoric monuments, along with spectacular natural surroundings.
+Explore ancient archaeological sites, medieval churches, monasteries and prehistoric monuments, along with spectacular natural surroundings.

 Georgia and Armenia are located in the South Caucasus region, a crossroads of history where East meets West, and have been home to various empires and kingdoms for millennia.
 The landscapes are diverse, with sites ranging from desert cave towns to high mountain monasteries.
 The ancient history, coupled with medieval Christian heritage and breathtaking landscapes, makes this an immersive experience into the past.